vesoft-inc/nebula-operator/doc/user/custom_config.md

 # configure custom parameter

-For each component has a configuration entry, it defines in crd as config which is a map structure, it will be loaded by configamap.
+For each component has a configuration entry, it defines in crd as config which is a map structure, it will be loaded by configmap.
 ```go
 // Config defines a graphd configuration load into ConfigMap
 Config map[string]string `json:"config,omitempty"`